cisc3130/0-get-started/Readme.md

 1. *Accept this assignment on Github Classroom.* Follow the link from the [class schedule](www.sci.brooklyn.cuny.edu/~levitan/data-structures/schedule.html) and follow Github's instructions from there.
 If you don't have a Github account, create one now.

-2. Follow the instructions[here](https://github.com/cisc3130/docs/blob/master/travis.md) to integrate your repository with Travis CI for automatic testing.
+2. Follow the instructions [here](https://github.com/cisc3130/docs/blob/master/travis.md) to integrate your repository with Travis CI for automatic testing.

 2. Follow the instructions [here](https://github.com/cisc3130/docs/blob/master/submissions.md).
 When you are up to the __Modify__ section ("Edit the project files to fulfill the assignment requirements"), write a short program called helloworld.cpp (naming must be exactly the same) to print the phrase "Hello world" to the terminal.
 Continue with the rest of the submission instructions.